reflexive-communications/sumfields-extra-activity/README.md

 # activity-sumfields

-This extension provides additional summary fields for calculating the number of activities in the given last n days.
+This extension provides additional summary fields for calculating the number of activities in the given last n days, and the date of the last activity.
 The type of the activities, the status of the activities and the role of the contact could be configured on the summaryfields admin screen `Administer > Customize Data and Screens > Summary Fields`.

 The extension is licensed under [AGPL-3.0](LICENSE.txt).